kokkos/kokkos/doc/develop_builds.md

   + A new device should be added to the KOKKOS_DEVICES_LIST variable **AND** a KOKKOS_ENABLE_<newdevice> option specified (see KOKKOS_ENABLE_CUDA for example).
+  + A new device should be added to the KOKKOS_DEVICES_LIST variable **AND** a

+The translation from option to the `KOKKOS_SETTINGS` is done in `kokkos_settings.cmake`.
+This translation is automated for some types if you ad to the list, but for others, it may need to be hand coded.

 ### Makefile.kokkos